multiplexcuriosus/monkey_robot_codebase/README.md

 export ROS_MASTER_URI = http://<RPP_IP>:11311
 ```

-## Install MoveIt on the RPP
+## Install MoveIt on your PC
 Follow the instructions [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html) to install MoveIt on the RPP.
+From this point onwards I am assuming you have a catkin workspace setup, to which I will refer as "ws_moveit" from now on.

 ## Generate a Moveit Config Package
 These instructions assume you have setup a catkin workspace.

+1. Download the folder "monkey_complete" from this repository.
+Place it in *ws_moveit/src*.
-1. Download the URDF file "monkey_robot.urdf" from this repository.
+2. Download the URDF file "monkey_robot.urdf" from this repository.
 If you use a different URDF, make sure that the URDF contains the following lines below ```<robot name="NAME_OF_ROBOT">```:
 ```xml
     <link name="world" />
     <joint name="world_to_base_link=" type="fixed">